AnicetNgrt/jiro-nn/examples/housing/cr.typ

 In order for a ML workflow to be used at scale, low-level languages and GPU code is often used to make SDKs or libraries, such as C, C++, CUDA or OpenCL.
 These languages are very performant and well established, can interop with high-level tools, but they lack good memory safety, ease of use, universal and/or widely accepted standards for codebase management, documentation, dependency management, and unified testing practices.
 They also lack accessible high-level abstractions for concurrency, architecture, data structures and functional programming, which may very well be useful for building and maintaining large SDKs in the ML industry.

-Rust aims to fill this niche for a low-level language feeling high-level, with its "Zero-Cost abstractions" philosophy, rich ecosystem of libraries, unified codebase management practices, and focus on performance, concurrency and memory safety.
-Rust is a very young language, but it has already gained some traction in the ML community, and even more in the graphics programming community, which gave birth to fast libraries for linear algebra, Cuda and OpenCL interoperability, and even Rust as a first-class language for GPU programming.
+Rust aims to fill this niche for a low-level language feeling high-level, with its "Zero-Cost abstractions" philosophy @zerocost, rich ecosystem of libraries @cratesio, unified codebase management practices, and focus on performance, concurrency and memory safety.
+Rust is a very young language, but it has already gained some traction in the ML community @arewelearning, and even more in the graphics programming community, which gave birth to fast libraries for linear algebra, Cuda and OpenCL interoperability, and even Rust as a first-class language for GPU programming.

 Creating performant but still high-level looking APIs in Rust, is absolutely possible and way easier than in C or C++ in my opinion.
 But still not trivial.
 It requires Rust-specific architecture skills as Rust's best practices do not resemble classic Object Oriented programming ones.
 It is considered by many as a language with a steep learning curve.
 And it is absolutely the language that took me the most work to become somewhat confident with.
 Other skills are required for building an ML library in Rust, such as good codebase planning, thoughtful library design, and a lot of back and forth API changes.
 In my opinion, this is why I initially struggled to find a polished, well documented and easy to use existing tool in Rust: It is just hard and slow to build.

-So, even thought I made a footstep in the Rust ML ecosystem, it is still very tiny, and we may be years apart from a tool as ergonomic as Pytorch or Tensorflow in Rust.
-But I believe the quest is well worth the effort, and others are working on it too at that time with a rich ecosystem of ML tools in Rust currently in the making.
+So, even thought I made a footstep in the Rust ML ecosystem with this project, it is still very tiny, and we may be years apart from a tool as ergonomic as Pytorch or TF in Rust.
+But I believe the quest is well worth the effort, and others are working on it with a rich ecosystem of ML tools in Rust currently in the making @arewelearning.

 But most importantly perhaps, I got to hack, experiment and build my own understanding.